DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Meta Data for Search Engines and Link Previews

 The theme automatically includes the necessary `<meta>` tags to ease link previewing when sharing links based on the [Open Graph protocol](https://ogp.me/) (used by all major social networks and messenger apps) and [Twitter Cards](https://developer.x.com/en/docs/x-for-websites/cards/overview/abouts-cards) (used by X).
-These tags control how a link is shown when shared via different platform and apps.
+These tags control how a link is shown when shared via different platforms and apps.
 The theme also includes [Schema.org](https://schema.org/) JSON-LD structured data to help search engines better understand and display the conference and its talks, potentially showing event cards, speaker information, and enhanced search listings.

 Both configurations are organized under the `meta` property.